huonwe/simple-cf-ai/README.md

 You will need to run `npx wrangler deploy` again to let it work.

-After that, open your locate your workers in your cloudflare account, and find the url of the worker, then enjoy!
+After that, locate the worker in your cloudflare account, and find the url of the worker, then enjoy!

 ### Directly deploy to your workers
 In this method, you need to create a worker in your cloudflare account first.
 After that,edit its code in the webpage, then click deploy.